eamorgado/Car-Self-driving-Simulator/Docs/GettingStarted/CARLA.md

 wget https://carla-releases.s3.eu-west-3.amazonaws.com/Linux/CARLA_0.9.10.1.tar.gz
 ```

+We were forced to move to windows version sice we were expiriencing some issues with CARLA and NVIDIA drivers in Linux

 ## Configure CARLA for server use
 If you only want to use CARLA as a server and connect to it using the clients you can do so with their docker image.